About

 Pushing builds was also a lot more complex on Steam, I had to use tools built into the steamworks sdk to handle that, though once I’d done it first time it was quick to repeat.
 For itch.io it’s a simple case of uploading a zip file.
 I had originally intended to release it as a HTML5 export to play in browser, as I had done with the Game Jam Version, but it turns out that itch.io doesn’t support browser based games as paid products.
 I only found this out on release day, but after thinking over it I was fine releasing it as a DRM free download.

-One additional concern I had for Steam was that some of my game’s content could be flagged for being objectionable, as some platforms are very fussy about that sort of thing.
+One additional concern I had for Steam was that some of my game’s content could be flagged for being objectionable.
 The level Straight of Devastation is about war, colonialism and genocide and has several references to Palestine which was important for me to include.
 If flagged it could result in being blocked from releasing until addressed or outright removed.
 Thankfully no issues were raised, but there is always a risk of complaint later down the line that could lead to issues, only time will tell.

 Solo Development Challenges

 As much as I like that this game was 100% made by me, there was a lot that I struggled with.
-Music production, SFX, and art are not things that come naturally to me.
-I’m more than happy to give feedback on them, but would rather leave the creative process to people who are skilled and passionate, and let them shine in their area of expertise.
-In the end a game would only benefit from professionally made assets and it’s clear that God Is Debt was made by someone who can get by, but isn’t an expert in these areas by any means.
+Music production, SFX, and art are all very challenging.
+I’d much rather trust a skilled and passionate teammate to shine in their area of expertise.
+In the end, a game would only benefit from professionally made assets and it’s clear that God Is Debt was made by someone who can get by, but isn’t an expert in these areas by any means.

-If I could pick two others to form a mini dream team, I’d ask for a level designer who also does playtesting and balancing, and an artist who could also do music and SFX.
-I’d be very happy to focus only on the design and coding of the designs, though even then I’d probably prefer a dedicated coder as my coding knowledge is quite limited.
+If I could pick two other people to form a mini dream team, I’d ask for a level designer who also does playtesting and balancing, and an artist who could also do music and SFX as well as marketing.
+I’d be very happy to focus purely on design, narrative and coding.

-As for the Publishing side of things, it wasn’t too bad, some annoyances here and there, but a few days spent on admin tasks got it all done.
+As for the Publishing side of things, there were some annoyances here and there, but a few days spent on admin tasks got it all done.
 On a proper commercial product I’d most likely want to handle the publishing admin myself as throughout my career I’ve seen publishers mishandle the process in every possible way.

 Conclusion